neuripsguardrails/NeurIPS2024/README.md

-# Enhancing LLM Guardrails: A Comparative Analysis Using Ensemble Techniques
+# A Comparative Analysis of Guardrail Frameworks for Large Language Models and Enhancement with Ensemble Techniques

 ## Abstract

-We present an approach for enhancing LLM guardrails through a comparative analysis using ensemble techniques.
-We examine two main approaches, Llama Guard and NeMo guardrails, which represent LLM-based and vector similarity search approaches, respectively.
-Our study aims to explore the effectiveness of these frameworks in practical scenarios, emphasizing the need for robust content moderation interfaces between users and LLMs.

-We conduct a comparative study between Llama Guard and NeMo, evaluating their accuracy on new guardrail categories.
-We then propose novel strategies to improve upon existing guardrails, including fine-tuning Llama Guard for novel guardrail categories with practical use cases.
-Experimental results reveal the impact of dataset size and model configuration on the effectiveness of guardrail enforcement.

-Overall, this research contributes to the advancement of content moderation paradigms for LLMs, providing insights into the potential for ensemble techniques to enhance guardrail enforcement in real-world applications.
+In the swiftly evolving field of artificial intelligence, large language models (LLMs) have become powerful tools for crafting human-like text.
+However, their integration into real-world settings raises ethical, safety, regulatory, and legal concerns due to the potential for generating inappropriate, misleading, or biased content.
+To address these issues, guardrails designed for LLMs regulate information flow within these systems to prevent or mitigate undesirable outcomes.
+Our study compares two primary guardrail frameworks: Llama Guard by Meta and NeMo Guardrails by NVIDIA, representing LLM-based and vector similarity search methodologies, respectively.
+Through empirical evaluation, we assess the efficacy of these models in practical contexts, highlighting the importance of robust content moderation.
+Furthermore, we propose a novel integration of these frameworks using ensemble techniques that markedly enhances performance.
+The resulting ensemble models harness the strengths of Llama Guard and NeMo, reducing both false positives and false negatives, and ensuring accurate identification of unsafe prompts.
+Incorporating prompt embeddings, we further improve performance, emphasizing the role of contextual information in prompt classification.
+On the test dataset, Llama Guard achieves 89.0% accuracy while NeMo Guardrails reaches 97.0%.
+Using ensemble methods such as Random Forest and K-Nearest Neighbors with prompt embeddings, performance increases to 99.4%.
+This study advances responsible AI usage by enhancing user interaction safeguards with LLMs, focusing on deployment, model effectiveness, and ensemble techniques for guardrail enforcement.

 ## Documentation

-The repository contains all documentation, including our [Enhancing LLM Guardrails paper](Enhancing_LLM_Guardrails_Paper.pdf), [slides](ATDL_Guard_Slides.pdf), and code.
+The repository contains all documentation, including our datasets and code.

 - [/data](/data): our custom training data
 - [/llamaguard](/llamaguard): training and fine tuning Llama Guard model using our data and use case